JuliaWGPU/.github/profile/README.md

-JuliaWGPU is a collection WGPU support for Julia Programming Language
+JuliaWGPU is a collection of WGPU support repositories for Julia Programming Language